AxaFrance/slight-capture/README.md

 The usage is easy for user.
 Your data is lighter and cleaner for future OCR in your backend system.

 Advantages of slight capture:
-- **Better image quality** in your backend system: better OCR results
+- **Better image quality** in your backend system: better OCR results.
-- **Less Processing**: No need to run complex and expensive arlgorithms to put the image back in the right direction
+- **Less Processing**: No need to run complex and expensive arlgorithms to put the image back in the right direction.
-- **Lighter images** (for example 100kb instead of 1Mb): Cheaper to store and move evrywhere in you IT system
+- **Lighter images** (for example 100kb instead of 1Mb): Cheaper to store and move everywhere in you IT system.
-- **Green IT**: Less energy to process, store and move your data
+- **Green IT**: Less energy to process, store and move your data.
 <p align="center">
   <img src="GreenIT.jpg" alt="Slight Capture" />
 </p>